 But your inability to find any “sweet spots” in JetBlue's non-existent award chart doesn't mean there are no good JetBlue point redemptions.
 With fixed-value currencies, if cash fares are cheap, award prices also are cheap.

-In this case, it makes much more sense to buy the flight outright than to buy JetBlue points for this redemption.
+In this case, it makes much more sense to buy the flight outright than to buy JetBlue points for this redemption since there's not much of a deal to be had.
 However, if you have almost enough JetBlue points for an award redemption, it could make sense to top off your account with a purchase.

 JetBlue Buy Points History